harmonoid/localizations/README.md

 #### NOTE:

 It will be a really great idea to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification in your commit messages.
-Though, it is not necessary.

 ## License